The Tenants of Time, by Thomas Flanagan. (New York: Dutton, 1988).

 Now, one might ask, what is Ireland to us or we to Ireland that we should steep ourselves in its nature and its history?
 Well, as I have urged, The Tenants of Time is almost as much a book about history as of history, and therein lies its special interest for us.
 But isn’t it also true that any people that is genuinely what it is (as some are not) can capture our sympathy—and this one, lovable and damned, more than most?
 Moreover there are at present some forty million Irish-Americans: Irish history has spilled over into American history.
 The book itself has America as a kind of resonating background: Like the present-day I.R.A., the Fenians are partly financed from here, and they are officered by veterans of the American Civil War.
 Thus Ned, sergeant of the G.A.R., captain of the I.R.B., and, finally, retired terrorist, dreams of a little house on the Hudson.
 America is the place where the Irish, like most of us, have come for refuge, be it in the notorious “coffin ships” during the potato famine or by frigates sent to rescue failed rebels.
 It therefore makes sense that an American should produce a novel of Ireland, the more so because America is to history what Athens once was to tragedy: the chosen place of resolutions.
 It is both moving and right that an attempt to understand Irish history should be made on the other side of the Atlantic, that ocean whose winds carry the mists that make Ireland green, and on the note of whose name the book fitly closes.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
-This essay originally appeared in The St. John’s Review (Volume 38, Number two, 1988) and is republished here with gracious permission.
+This essay originally appeared in The St. John’s Review (Volume 38, No. 2, 1988) and is republished here with gracious permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).